mherwege/openhab2-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The Niko Home Control II bridge has extra required parameters for the touch profile and password.
 Note that the password cannot be empty.
-Therefore, a password needs to be set in the Niko Home Control II programming software for the used touch profile.
+Therefore, a password needs to be set in the Niko Home Control programming software for the used touchscreen profile.

 An optional refresh interval will be used to restart the bridge at regular intervals (every 300 minutes by default).
 Restarting the bridge at regular times improves the connection stability and avoids loss of connection.
 It can be turned off completely by setting the parameter to 0.